-What can you expect as a volunteer?
+What to expect as a volunteer?

-Unfortunately, we are not able to provide you with sleeping space or refund travel expenses.
+Unfortunately, we are not able to provide you with a place to sleep or compensate any travel expenses.
 For more information about hotels, hostels, other sleeping possibilities or public transport, we advise you to visit the website of Rotterdam's tourist information office.

-The volunteer positions
+The volunteer roles

 Before, during and after the festival, all of the roughly 900 volunteers get assigned to about 30 different positions.
 You as a non-Dutch volunteer can choose between 14 of the 30 jobs.
 On your subscription form, we will ask you for the top three jobs of your preference.
 Because we want you to make a well-considered choice, we have summarised all different volunteer jobs.
 To make things easier, we have divided them into three categories: